mendesCode/orm/README.md

-# Simple ORM to use on my own projects
+# Simple ORM to use on my projects

+### Description

+This project provides a database abstraction made with pure PHP.